Updated: January 26 2022

 7.1.
 We implement and maintain reasonable and appropriate technical and organizational security measures to protect the personal data we process, from unauthorized access, alteration, disclosure, loss or destruction.

 7.2.
 Should despite our security measures, a security breach occur that is likely to result in a risk to the data privacy of a data subject, we will inform the relevant data subjects and other affected parties, as well as relevant authorities when required by applicable European data protection law, about the security breach as soon as reasonably possible.

 8. The rights you have over your personal data

 8.1.
-We have listed below the rights you have under the European data protection law with respect to your personal data.
+We have listed below the rights you have under the Data Protection Act 2018 law with respect to your personal data.
 You should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights:

 - 8.1.1.
 The right to be informed about our collection and use of personal data (see Section 8.2);

 - 8.1.2.
 The right of access to the personal data we hold about you (see Section 8.2);

 - 8.1.3.
 The right to rectification if any personal data we hold about you is inaccurate or incomplete;